bychen9/eQTL_colocalizer/README.md

   - Download GRCh38 dbSNP BED files from here: https://ftp.ncbi.nih.gov/snp/organisms/human_9606_b151_GRCh38p7/BED/
   - Download tissue specific eQTL or sQTL dataset (e.g., all SNPs tissue specific GTEx v8 files from the GTEx website: https://www.gtexportal.org/home/datasets)
 - Generate dependency files:
+  - Run ``dbsnp_hash_table_maker.py`` to create hash tables from the GRCh38 dbSNP BED files in the directory containing the files.
+    ```
+    python dbsnp_hash_table_maker.py
+    ```
   - If necessary, create significant pair files from all pairs files.
+Note that this step is not required for GTEx as significant pair files are provided.
 An example of how to create significant pair files for a dataset downloaded from eQTL Catalogue is provided in ``make_significant_pairs_files.R``.
     ```
     Rscript make_significant_pairs_files.R GENCORD_ge_fibroblast.all.tsv.gz
     ```